Working with POT files in Loco Translate

 What if there is no template?

-- Ask the author to provide a template. (best, but slowest option)
+- Ask the author to provide a template. (best, but usually slowest option)

-- Select an existing PO file to act as a template. (recommended when possible)
+- Select an existing translation file to act as a template. (recommended when possible)

 Should I create a template?

-If you decide to create a template from someone else's code (or sync directly to source) then it's quite likely you'll run into difficulty at some point.
-We can't help you in this situation, but we can advise the author on making their next release more compatible.
+If you decide to create a template from someone else's code (or sync directly from source) then it's quite likely you'll run into difficulty at some point.
+Please note that we do not provide help with source code, and that includes debugging a third party theme or plugin to find why source strings aren't being extracted.

 Selecting an alternative template